djeada/Frontend-Notes/notes/08_protocols.md

 #### POST Method

-The `POST` method is used to send data to the server to create or update a resource, such as submitting a form on a webpage.
+The `POST` method is generally used when submitting data to the server, such as form information.
+It can also be employed to create new resources or update existing ones on the server side.

 **Using `curl` to send a POST request**: